About

 Major changes, consolidated refocusing

 "We`ve dropped a lot of it - our discussion boards, our classifieds section, and our partnership with EarthWeb in the States.
-All of that was good content, but we weren`t good enough to make it that good, so we were second best in that.
+All of that was good content, but the interest just wasn`t there for the content.

 "What we`d rather do is focus on what we`re really good at.
-We`ve kept some of the content - we`ve kept our events calendar, and two of the eight content partners.
 But the idea was to consolidate, and build a shopping experience that we hope is better for our users.

 We`ve got it all

-Digital Planet`s key differentiator and key to success in a closely competitive market is its breadth of product offering, says Levy.
+Digital Planet`s key differentiator and key to success in a closely competitive market is its breadth of product offering, says Watson.

 "There isn`t anyone else in our space.
 There are lots of places where you can buy online - a printer here and a scanner there - but if you want to buy a range, there isn`t anything even close.
 We have 51 000 products online.
 With the redesign, we really wanted to focus on the shopping aspect and on allowing users to find what they were looking for a lot quicker than they could before."